Australian and international research and experience tells us that gender inequality is at the core of the problem.

 For example, attitudes and social norms that minimise, excuse, victim-blame or justify violence against women.

 2. Men’s control of decision-making and limits to women’s independence in public and private life

 For example, ideas suggesting men naturally make better leaders, or that men should be the ‘head of the household’ and women should care for children.

 3. Rigid gender stereotyping and dominant forms of masculinity

 For example, the idea that men should like and do ‘masculine’ things, and that women should like and do ‘feminine’ things – and that men and women must play different roles in society.

-3. Male peer relations and forms of masculinity that emphasise disrespect and aggression towards women
+4. Male peer relations and cultures of masculinity that emphasise aggression, dominance and control

 For example, some men feeling that they need to put women down in order to prove themselves amongst their peers.